 You may also be able to cover travel allowances with your DSA funding.
 This helps with any extra travel costs you may have to attend your university, college, or placement because of your disability.
 The amount you get will depend on your disability.

-The length of time that the application process takes can vary across the UK.
-It could take up to 14 weeks for your DSA support to be put in place, so it's best to start your application as soon as possible.
-There's so much to think about when starting university, from making friends to deciding where to live – having your DSA sorted ahead of your first day of freshers will make a massive difference.
+You can apply for the DSA before your place at university is confirmed.
+It can take up to 14 weeks for your DSA support to be put in place, so it's best to start your application as soon as possible.
+Starting university is a busy time, so having your DSA sorted ahead of Freshers' Week will make a big difference.

 Condition: Physical or sensory disabilities, long-term health conditions and mental-health conditions